-The COVID-19 Global Pandemic
+The Impact of COVID-19 Global Pandemic

-Since the initial declaration of the pandemic in early 2020, Fiji and many countries including our trading partners have experienced significant challenges.
-The initial impact of the pandemic was felt mainly in the tourism industry and the many related businesses that were connected to the industry.
+Since the initial declaration of the pandemic in early 2020, Fiji and many countries including Fiji's key trading partners have experienced significant challenges.
+The initial impact of the pandemic was felt mainly in the tourism industry and wider impact to many other businesses due to border closure and high level of unemployment.

 The virus had been contained until April 2021 when the delta strain of the virus was detected and started to rapidly spread in the community.
-This wave of the virus has had a severe impact on the internal economic activities due to restrictions on movement of people and closure of many businesses on Viti Levu especially in the Lami to Nausori containment zone.
+This wave of the virus had a severe impact on the domestic economic activities due to restrictions on movement of people and prolonged closure of many businesses on Viti Levu especially in the Lami to Nausori containment zone, and continuing international border closure.